 We are neutral on bonds as attractive absolute yields are counterbalanced by below-average yield premiums.
 Improving bond demand-supply balance given lower government net-borrowing, robust tax collections and India bonds' inclusion in the global bond indices are tailwinds for bonds.
-We stay overweight medium and long-maturity bonds given potential for higher price gains as bond yields fall.
-We prefer corporate bonds (i.e., bonds that offer a yield premium over government bonds), especially high-quality (AAA) corporates, given cyclically high credit spreads amid stable corporate profitability.
+Domestic bond yield curve is likely to steepen further as lower policy rates and surplus banking system liquidity drives short-maturity bond yields lower.
+We lower medium-and-long maturity bonds to neutral from overweight given limited scope of further policy easing.
+We prefer corporate bonds (i.e., bonds that offer a yield premium over government bonds), especially high-quality (AAA) corporates, given cyclically high credit spreads.

-In our view, larger-than-expected rate cuts by the RBI and liquidity boosting measures is likely to drive bond yields lower.
-We expect the 10-year IGB yield to trade in the range of 6.25%-6.50% over the next 6-12 months.
+In our view, RBI's decision to frontload policy rate cuts and switch policy stance to Neutral, raises the bar for future rate cuts.
+We expect the 10-year IGB yield to trade in the range of 5.75%-6.00% over the next 6-12 months.
 In our assessment, high quality (AAA) corporate bonds offer a better risk-reward given attractive spreads and improving corporate fundamentals.
 In addition, India's nominal bond yields is among the highest in Emerging Markets.